Add a pop of color into your space this Spring! Whether it’s a piece of furniture or an accent pillow, bold colors

 The wall color in my bedroom is Mountain Air (Behr, Home Depot) with white trim.
 The headboard is a tufted microfiber suede material in a sand color and the bedding is white.
 For accent pillows, I’ve added a Mr. & Mrs. pillow in a burlap fabric and some furry white pillows as well.
 Basically, mostly neutrals.

-Add a Pop of Color Into your Space
+Add a Pop of Color To your Space

 How I did it…